ap-csp-whs-2024-2025/intro-assignment-CharlesPlay3zGam3s/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is
+* Something interesting about me is I am left-handed
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: When did you graduate?
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in: Badminton, Merits, CyberPatriots, Project Hope